cccu-uk/U10814_NOS_Exercises/content/Shell/fileDir.md

-      --color[=WHEN]         colorize the output; WHEN can be 'always' (default if omitted), 'auto', or 'never'; more info below -d, --directory            list directories themselves, not their contents -D, --dired                generate output designed for Emacs' dired mode -f                         do not sort, enable -aU, disable -ls --color -F, --classify             append indicator (one of */=>@|) to entries ...        ...        ...
+      --color[=WHEN]         colorize the output; WHEN can be 'always' (default if omitted), 'auto', or 'never'; more info below -d, --directory            list directories themselves, not their contents -D, --dired                generate output designed for 'Emacs' dired mode -f                         do not sort, enable -aU, disable -ls --color -F, --classify             append indicator (one of */=>@|) to entries ...        ...        ...